 There may be times when you need to present ideas to clients or co-workers and could benefit from one of the many resources for creating online presentations.
-In this post we’ll introduce 14 different presentation tools to get the job done.
+In this post we’ll introduce plenty of different presentation tools to get the job done.
 Some are free to use while others will come with a cost.

 VCASMO is a free tool for online presentations.
 You can upload your images, video, audio, PDFs, or PowerPoint files to create presentations with VCASMO.
 Permission control puts you in charge of who sees your presentation, and they can be embedded in blogs or websites.

 Zoho Show includes pre-built themes that can make it faster to create presentations.
 Presentations can be shared with others and they can be embedded in blogs and websites.
 Zoho Show is free for personal use.